All 8 SIBO signs and symptoms were present in my life whenever SIBO was active.

 My whole body shows SIBO signs and symptoms.
 Namely, I would break out 24/7, no matter what time of the month it was.
 This was another sign that I totally ignored because I didn’t want it to be true, but major breakouts can usually always be linked back to the gut.
 For me, I breakout on my back, and around my mouth primarily (but I’ve still kept the perioral dermatitis completely at bay).
 I have even had neck breakouts.

 For so long I had been telling you that I was up, without an alarm, between 3:30 – 4 am.
 But then I needed an alarm to wake up at 5 am.
 That then progressed to 6 or 7 am.
 Then, even after 10 hours of sleep, I’d still be tired.
 My energy levels started to tank, and while I was still working out, I made sure to just sleep at night vs. fighting the fatigue battle.
+And I drink CBD tea for anxiety to make sure I’m not stressed.
 Quite honestly, though, I had no idea it was SIBO in the beginning.
 I thought I was getting sick.

 Rotten gut is nasty, I’ll leave it at that.
 I wrote about what happens to me way back in 2013 via Rotten Gut, Starving, and Weight Gain.
 I now know that this is mostly due to the fact that I had both high levels of hydrogen and methane SIBO.